 Applications and Repayment.
 The demand side of the model has the structure of standard selection models, where application is the selection equation and repayment is the outcome equation, and where the correlation between the unobservable components of them has the interpretation of adverse or advantageous selection.
 Parametric and non-parametric identification of this model is established in Heckman (1979) and Das et al. (2003), respectively.
 The latter emphasizes the importance of exclusion restrictions for identification.
 In that line, we exploit two application cost shifters in z_i as exclusion restrictions.
 First, we include the number of branches in the local market as a measure of local bank density, which should reduce application cost.
-This shifter is in line with papers that exploit distance as a shifter of school applications (e.g., Walters 2017).
+This shifter is in line with papers that exploit distance as a shifter of school applications (e.g., Walters 2018).
 Second, we include the number of previously related banks as a measure of previous experience dealing with banks, which should make the application process easier to navigate and decrease application cost.
 Both of these variables arguably shift application choices, but they are are unlikely to directly affect the utility that borrowers obtain from loans or their repayment behavior.

 Given the model specification and our identification assumption, the intuition for how variation in the data identifies the demand side of the model is as follows.
 Application responses to variation in (x_i, L_i, T_i, p_i) identify δ in the application equation.
 Moreover, repayment responses to variation in (x_i, L_i, T_i) identify α in the repayment equation.
-Regarding identification of the joint distribution of application and repayment shocks F{ε} , the intuition is that consumers observed applying for loans when the model predicts they should not, are likely to have a high ε{Ai} shock.
+Regarding the joint distribution of application and repayment shocks F{ε} , the intuition is that consumers observed applying for loans when the model predicts they should not, are likely to have a high ε{Ai} .
 The conditional correlation between those shocks and observed repayment identifies ρ .
-In particular, if those borrowers are observed to repay less, then ρ is negative and there is adverse selection.
+In particular, if those borrowers are observed to repay less, then $\rho < 0$ and there is adverse selection.

-A relevant concern regarding this strategy is endogeneity of loan prices, which combine policy variation induced by changes in interest rate regulation with variation induced by risk pricing by banks.
-Under the identification assumption in equation (14), (x_i, L_i, T_i) is all the information that enters both banks' pricing and consumers' application choices, and therefore application responses to price variation conditional on such vector identify price sensitivity.
+A concern is the potential endogeneity of loan prices.
+Prices combine policy variation from changes in interest rate regulation with variation induced by bank pricing.
+Under the identification assumption in equation (14), (x_i, L_i, T_i) is all the information that enters both banks' pricing and consumers' application choices.
+Therefore, application responses to price variation conditional on such vector identify price sensitivity.
 However, if the assumption fails and banks observe drivers of applications that are unobservable to the econometrician and exploit them for pricing, then identification of price sensitivity fails.
-We use coefficient stability and control function approaches in robustness checks that assess this assumption, which provide support to it.
+We use coefficient stability and control function approaches to assess this assumption, and provide support to it.

 Banks' Costs.
 The identification of banks' costs follows from standard arguments in the auctions literature.
-Assuming independence in cost shocks ω{ij} across banks and borrowers, our model for the supply side of the market corresponds to an independent private values auction.
+Assuming independence in cost shocks ω{ij} across banks and borrowers, the supply side of our model corresponds to an independent private values auction.
 As established by Athey and Haile (2002), the distribution of values in asymmetric independent private values auctions is non-parametrically identified from transaction prices and the identity of the auction winner.
 In our setting, we observe prices and the identity of the bank for all contracts in the market, and therefore the distribution of banks' costs is identified.